Railcraft/Railcraft/README.md

 ## License

 Railcraft is licensed under a custom usage license tailored specifically for the project.
-It can be read here (insert link).
+It can be read [here](https://github.com/CovertJaguar/Railcraft/blob/master/LICENSE.md).

  * Key things to keep in mind:
   * You may **NOT** create works using the Railcraft code (source or binary) without CovertJaguar's explicit permission except in the cases listed in this license.